 Controlling your dog in a public place

-Unless in an approved dog exercise area, dogs must always be on a leash.
+Please ensure your dog/s is on a lead at all times in all public places.
 You must be able to hold the dog without it pulling away from you, prevent it from rushing at people or other animals, and the dog must obey simple commands.